the-events-calendar/the-events-calendar/readme.txt

 * Gcal / ical user download (import)
 * and lots more.

-<a href="http://tri.be/wordpress-events-calendar-pro/?ref=tec-readme">Grab a copy of Events Calendar PRO!</a>
+<a href="http://tri.be/wordpress-events-calendar-pro/?ref=tec-readme">Grab a copy of The Events Calendar PRO!</a>

 == Screenshots ==